jacobkim9881/localization-manager/README.md

 `{"key": {"key1": "value"}}`
 3. Each key and value is joined and pushed in an array by `addStr` function in utils.js.
 - ex) `['key/key1 \t value']`
 4. With the array at 3, each value is pushed in an array by `makeyKeyPathReturnSrc` function.
 Also each key is pushed in other array as same order.
+The reason will be explained later order.
 Array of value is like, `['value1', 'value2'] and array of key is like,
 `['key/key1', 'key/key2']